jiamin-dai/jiamin-dai.github.io/index.md

 ### 2025:

-*   JAN-FEB: two papers accepted at CHI'25 and two papers accepted at CSCW'25
+*   JAN–FEB: two papers accepted at CHI'25 and two papers accepted at CSCW'25

 ![@CHI'24 in Honolulu](/assets/img/CHI24.jpg)
 @CHI'24 in Honolulu